ePages-de/epages-devportal/_posts/2019/2019-10-28-code-talks-conference-2019.md

 (by Manel)
 The idea, or inspiration, behind this presentation is the fact that, when debeloping, we spend way more time reading code than writing (10 to 1 according to "Uncle Bob"), so then it becomes clear that well designed modules pays off long term.

-Markus exposed four key concenpts to achieve the target:
+Markus exposed four key concepts to achieve the target:
 #####1.
 Domain Design
 We must know the boundaries of the application we want to build.
 How to find your domain ? -> think about data and their relationships.